If you know me, you know how much I enjoy the game and the business of baseball.

-Major League Baseball (MLB) is currently into the second half of its season.
-That’s when teams make roster changes to either strengthen their team for a playoff run or reduce their overhead and position themselves for the future.
+Major League Baseball (MLB) is currently winding down their season.
+This is when teams make roster changes to either strengthen their team for a playoff run or reduce their overhead and position themselves for the future.
 MLB leaders are thinking, “What can we do right now?”

 Without diminishing the annual strategic planning process many organizations embark on at this time, I offer this strategy planning tip in the spirit of MLB and incremental adjustments.

 Carefully analyze your business to identify one aspect that, if taken away, makes it better short- or long-term.
 Next, identify one aspect that, if added or strengthened, helps your business now or in the long run.